ehu7559/cryptoPalsWriteups/set1guide.md

 by XOR-ing each byte of the plaintext with a single, constant byte value.

-The third challenge is the first attack on a cryptosystem, albeit an entirely easy one.
+The third challenge is the first attack on a cryptosystem, albeit an entirely trivial one.
 The approach here brute-forces the 256 keys for each ciphertext and then determines the highest-scoring plaintext to determine the most likely key.

 Language classification is a rather complex thing to implement, so a simple frequency-based analysis is used to score the texts.
 Based off a well-known alphabetic frequency distribution, we can assign each alphabetic character a point value.
 The scoring function returns the sum of the point values of the characters within the string.
 This has the natural effect of preferring texts which contain more common characters.
-One could theoretically change the function to normalize the score by dividing by length, but given the nature of the challenge, scores are compared only between texts of the same length.
+One could theoretically change the function to normalize the score by dividing by length to eliminate the bias towards longer texts which have more characters.
+Given the nature of the challenge, however, scores are compared only between texts of the same length, making this unnecessary.

 The `crackbyte()` function actually attempts the challenge.